BarisAtik/Natural-Computing-Project/README.md

 ## Reproduction Instructions

 In the case that you want to reproduce our experimental results, we refer to the Explorer notebook.
-This notebooks contains the used parameters, routes, and libraries used in this study.
-The current notebook already contains the outputs when running all notebook cells after each other.
+This notebook contains the used parameters, routes, and libraries used in this study.
+It already contains the outputs when running all notebook cells after each other.
 To reproduce the experiments, the weights or routes can be changed in the indicated cells.
 For the single- and multi-objective experiments, note that only 1 run is currently displayed.
 If you want to do the original amount of runs, you have to comment out the indicated lines with `nr_runs=1`.
 Note that the running time increases to 10-20 hours per experiment.